Indezine Logo

 Figure 4: Rulers made visible

-7. If you see only the Horizontal Ruler, and no Vertical Ruler, as shown in Figure 5, you need to make sure that the Vertical Ruler's visibility has not been turned off.
+7. If you see only the Horizontal Ruler, and no Vertical Ruler, as shown in Figure 5, below, you need to make sure that the Vertical Ruler's visibility has not been turned off.

 8. PowerPoint interface with only Horizontal Ruler visible